Veteran Christopher Neil McNamara HC 1 Parachute Battalion

 RIFLEMAN C. N. (Neil) McNAMARA

-Rifleman C. N. McNamara was awarded the Honoris Crux for his actions as a member of a six man stick of South African Paratroopers (Parabats) who were airlifted by Puma helicopter on a search-and-rescue mission to locate and extract an Impala pilot, Major Aubrey Bell, whose Impala aircraft had been struck by enemy anti-aircraft fire and had crashed near an enemy base close to the Angolan town of Omupanda.
+Rifleman C. N. McNamara was awarded the Honoris Crux for his actions on the 18th October 1979, as a member of a six man stick of South African Paratroopers (Parabats) and a South African Air Force (SAAF) air crew who by Puma helicopter operating out of Air Force Base Ondangwa were airlifted on a search-and-rescue mission to locate and extract an Impala pilot, Major Aubrey Bell, who flying Impala aircraft tail number 1033 had been struck by enemy anti-aircraft fire and had crashed near an enemy base close to the Angolan town of Omupanda.

 Although Major Bell had ejected successfully, he sustained a neck injury and a broken ankle upon landing, leaving him injured and very vulnerable in enemy-held territory.